|Did this page help you? Yes | No | Tell us about it...|

 An Amazon S3 feature that allows a bucket owner to specify that anyone who requests access to objects in a particular bucket must pay the data transfer and request costs.

-A collection of Amazon EC2 instances started as part of the same launch request.
+A collection of EC2 instances started as part of the same launch request.
 Not to be confused with a Reserved Instance.

 The amount that is held in reserve against a credit card, but not charged.
 Later, the transaction is settled, that is charged (typically after the product is actually shipped).